MicrosoftDocs/visualstudio-docs/docs/modeling/modeling-sdk-for-visual-studio-domain-specific-languages.md

   - "zh-tw"
 ---
 # Modeling SDK for Visual Studio - Domain-Specific Languages
-By using the Modeling SDK for [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] (MSDK), you can create powerful model-based development tools that you can integrate into [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)].
+By using the Modeling SDK for [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)], you can create powerful model-based development tools that you can integrate into [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)].
 In the same manner, you can create one or more model definitions and integrate them into a set of tools.

  At the heart of MSDK is the definition of a model that you create to represent concepts in your business area.
 You can surround the model with a variety of tools, such as a diagrammatic view, the ability to generate code and other artifacts, commands for transforming the model, and the ability to interact with code and other objects in [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)].
 As you develop the model, you can combine it with other models and tools to form a powerful toolset that is centered on your development.